 This topic lists changes that functional administrators should be aware of in Jahia 8.
 Please review the changes carefully.
-We also strongly encourage you to read the Migration guide for developers and Migration guide for system administrators and the known issues and limitation page.
+We also strongly encourage you to read the Migration guide for developers and Migration guide for system administrators pages.

 Jahia 8 introduces a new permission that grants or denies access to the new Workflow dashboard, an improvement to how users can edit content in Page Composer and jContent, and introduces new permissions for jExperience.

 The Workflow dashboard helps you manage publication flows such as reviews, feedback, and publishing content.
 To make it easier to control who can see publication notifications in the UI, you can use the new Workflow dashboard access permission to grant or revoke access to the Workflow dashboard.
-You select the permission in Permissions on current site>Other permissions>Workflow tasks when editing a role in Roles and permissions.
+You select the permission in Permissions on current site>User interface>Managers when editing a role in Roles and permissions.

 For continuity, this permission is granted by default to the Jahia roles that can operate on workflows including: